-National Kidney Foundation and IGAN Foundation of America organizing meeting to hear voices of patients with this chronic kidney disease
+National Kidney Foundation and IGAN Foundation organizing meeting to hear voices of patients with this chronic kidney disease

 New York, NY – August 16, 2019 – The many voices of patients with IgA nephropathy, a chronic kidney disease, will come together on Monday, August 19, during an Externally-led Patient-focused Drug Development (EL-PFDD) meeting in Hyattsville, MD.